 3. Explain what's happening.

-Once you see more connection and cooperation, initiate a discussion.
+Wait until you see more connection and cooperation.
+Then, initiate a discussion.

 "You know how I used to yell at you and send you to your room when you broke the rules?
 Have you noticed that I've been yelling a lot less?
 I'm so sorry that I've gotten into a bad habit of yelling so much.
 I love you so much, and I know you try hard.
 You don't deserve to be yelled at, no matter what.
 No one does.

 We still have all the same rules.
 So it is never okay to lie or break promises or hit your brothers.
 But we think you'll learn more from cleaning up your messes and repairing your mistakes than from being punished, don't you?
 So when you damage something --including a relationship with someone in our family-- we expect you to make a repair.
 We'll always be there to help.
 And when you're upset, we want to help you with whatever problem you're having.

 Let's begin by having a family meeting about what household rules are important to us."

 "Our most important rule is that in this house we treat each other with kindness.
 I'm going to work very hard not to yell at you, and to really listen and be kind.
 Do you think you can work on this rule, too, and be kind to your sister?"

 You can count on your child losing control sometimes and breaking the kindness rule.
 Resist the temptation to use that to justify your own yelling

 -- you're the role model, after all.

 "I know your little sister gets on your nerves sometimes, and she always wants to play with your things.
 That's really annoying to you.
 You deserve to be able to keep your treasures safe.
 But it isn't okay to yell at your sister or hit her.
 Why don't we work together to find a safe place for your treasures where your sister can't get at them?
 And if you start getting annoyed at her, what can you do instead of yelling?"